-Maybe, like me, it's time you stopped trying to make your old journey fit your new destination, instead let's sit on the cliff peacefully waiting for what's to come.
+Maybe, like me, it's time that you stopped trying to make your old journey fit your new destination, instead, let's sit on the cliff peacefully waiting for what's to come.

 "For we which have believed do enter into rest.."
 Hebrews 4:3

 You can download a preview of Jeff Goin's book here.

 Happy New Year, Seekerville.
 I hope this post gives you pause as you enter the New Year.
 Comments are closed on Fridays to give us all time to reflect, read and write.